Javivi-MR/Javivi-MR/README.md

 ### Hi there, I'm Javivi!👋🏼

 I'm a computer science student currently at my third year.
-I love learning about technologies and coding. ⚡ Currently I'm focus on my studies, researches and proyects.
+I love learning about technologies and coding. ⚡ <br>
+Currently I'm focus on my studies, researches and proyects. <br>

 Wanna know more about me? <a href="https://www.linkedin.com/in/francisco-javier-molina-rojas-11b126213"> Here </a> is my linkedin, Contact me!😊